iluwatar/java-design-patterns/tls/README.md

 ## Applicability
 Use the Thread Local Storage in any of the following situations

-* When you use class variables in your Callable / Runnable object that are not read-only and you use the same Callable instance in more than one thread running in parallel.
+* When you use class variables in your Callable / Runnable object that is not read-only and you use the same Callable instance in more than one thread running in parallel.
 * When you use static variables in your Callable / Runnable object that are not read-only and more than one instances of the Callable / Runnable may run in parallel threads.